 How many records were deleted?

-[Insert screenshot and brief explanation here.]
+595

+I learned from a previous mistake I made in a previous assignment, which was I never viewed how many were rejected before I deleted them.
+I viewed the reasons first so I could see that when I deleted all that was LIKE rejected, I could view the table again to see that the command I entered worked as intended.

 Update your existing tables from “Customer” to “Collaborator” using SQL based on this change in requirements.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

 Rename all instances of “Customer” to “Collaborator.”

-[Insert screenshot and brief explanation here.]
+So, this step confused me initially, and took me some time to figure it out.
+I ended up trying two different things as seen above.
+I made a new table called Collaborators but also renamed the Customer table to Collaborator.
+I think this is what was asked of this step, but I may have missed what the question was asking.

 Create an output file of the required query results.
 Write an SQL statement to list the contents of the Orders table and send the output to a file that has a .csv extension.

-[Insert screenshot and brief explanation here.]
+Finally, I took the contents of the Orders table and sent them to a file named QuantigrationOrders.csv using the command seen above.